loveejarewal/Booking_Slots_API/README.md

-#Firstly you need to install some depencies to run the code
+#Firstly you need to install some depencies to run the code:
 npm init,
 npm i express,
 npm i mysql,